johnofleek/PiloT/README.md

 ## Technical information links

-[Network manager documentation](./networkManagerDocs/README.md) for information on automating Pilot connectivity see
+[Network manager documentation](./networkManagerDocs/README.md) for information on a method of automating Pilot Cellular IP connectivity.
+Can also provide an developers with API's for networking control, cellular SMS and general radio information

 [Shell Scripts](./scripts_pilotControl/) for scripts that power up / down the Pilot HAT - if your reading this as a web page take a look at the github or image that you cloned from github